Iran security forces clash with protesters over Amini's death

 Videos posted on social media from inside Iran showed protesters chanting, "Woman, Life, Liberty", while women waved and burnt their veils.

-Videos on Twitter showed protesters chanting "Death to the dictator" in the city of Tabriz, a reference to Iran's top authority Supreme Leader Ayatollah Ali Khamenei.
+Videos on Twitter showed protesters chanting "Death to the dictator", a reference to Iran's top authority Supreme Leader Ayatollah Ali Khamenei.
 In the Kurdish cities of Sanandaj and Sardasht, riot police fired at protesters, videos on Twitter showed.

-"I will kill those who killed my sister," chants of protesters could be heard in one of the videos from Tehran.
+"I will kill those who killed my sister," chants of protesters could be heard in one of the videos from Tehran, while activist Twitter account 1500tasvir said :"The streets have become battlefields."

+Officials said 41 people, including members of the police and a pro-government militia, had died during the protests.
+But Iranian human rights groups have reported a higher toll.

+"Between Monday and Friday, more than 70 women have been arrested in Iran's Kurdistan ... at least four of them are under age 18," Hengaw said on Tuesday.

 Social media posts, along with some activists, have called for a nationwide strike.
-Several university teachers have resigned in protest against Amini's death, according to statements published by them on social media.
+Several university teachers, celebrities and prominent soccer players have supported the protests against Amini's death, according to statements published by them on social media.

-Students in several universities have refused to participate in classes in protest against the widespread arrest of students and forceful encounters with security forces in universities.
+Students in several universities have refused to participate in classes, staging protests against the widespread arrest of students and forceful encounters with security forces in universities.

-The videos on social media and resignation reports could not be verified by Reuters.
+The videos and statements on social media could not be verified by Reuters.

 Amini's death has drawn widespread international condemnation while Iran has blamed "thugs" linked to "foreign enemies" for stirring up unrest.
 Tehran has accused the United States and some European countries of using the unrest to try to destabilise the Islamic Republic.